kyechou/mimesis/README.md

 ### Run the symbolic execution

-Once the project is created, you can start the analysis with by running the following command.
+Once the project is created, you can start the analysis by running the following command.
 The `-c` option force-removes any previous run, and the `-r` option runs the symbolic execution.

 ```sh
 $ ./scripts/s2e.sh [-c] -r